Common toad: Description

-The common toad can reach about 15 cm in length.
-Females are normally stouter than males and southern specimens tend to be larger than northern ones.
-The head is broad with a wide mouth below the terminal snout which has two small nostrils.
+The common toad can grow to around 15 cm in length.
+Females are usually stockier than males, and southern specimens tend to be larger than northern ones.
+Its head is broad, with a wide mouth below the terminal snout, which has two small nostrils.
 There are no teeth.
-The bulbous, protruding eyes have yellow or copper coloured irises and horizontal slit-shaped pupils.
-Just behind the eyes are two bulging regions, the paratoid glands, which are positioned obliquely.
-They contain a noxious substance, bufotoxin, which is used to deter potential predators.
-The head joins the body without a noticeable neck and there is no external vocal sac.
-The body is broad and squat and positioned close to the ground.
-The fore limbs are short with the toes of the fore feet turning inwards.
-At breeding time, the male develops nuptial pads on the first three fingers.
-He uses these to grasp the female when mating.
-The hind legs are short relative to other frogs' legs and the hind feet have long, unwebbed toes.
+The bulbous, protruding eyes have yellow or copper-coloured irises and horizontal, slit-shaped pupils.
+Just behind the eyes are two bulging regions: the paratoid glands, which are positioned obliquely.
+These glands secrete a noxious substance called bufotoxin, which is used to deter potential predators.
+The head joins the body without a noticeable neck, and there is no external vocal sac.
+The broad. squat body is positioned close to the ground.
+The forelimbs are short, with the toes of the front feet turning inwards.

+During the breeding season, the male develops nuptial pads on his first three fingers.
+He uses these to grasp the female during mating.
+Its hind legs are shorter than those of other frogs and its hind feet have long, unwebbed toes.
 There is no tail.
-The skin is dry and covered with small wart-like lumps.
-The colour is a fairly uniform shade of brown, olive-brown or greyish-brown, sometimes partly blotched or banded with a darker shade.
-The common toad tends to be sexually dimorphic with the females being browner and the males greyer.
+The skin is dry and covered in small, wart-like lumps.
+It is a fairly uniform shade of brown, olive-brown or greyish-brown, and is sometimes partly blotched or banded with a darker shade.
+The common toad tends to be sexually dimorphic, with the females being browner and the males greyer.
 The underside is a dirty white speckled with grey and black patches.

-Other species with which the common toad could be confused include the natterjack toad (Bufo calamita) and the European green toad (Bufo viridis).
-The former is usually smaller and has a yellow band running down its back while the latter has a distinctive mottled pattern.
-The paratoid glands of both are parallel rather than slanting as in the common toad.
+Other species that could be confused with the common toad include the natterjack toad (Bufo calamita) and the European green toad (Bufo viridis).
+The former is usually smaller and has a yellow band running down its back, whereas the latter has a distinctive mottled pattern.
+The paratoid glands of both species run parallel to each other, rather than slanting as in the common toad.
 The common frog (Rana temporaria) is also similar in appearance but it has a less rounded snout, damp smooth skin, and usually moves by leaping.

 Common toads can live for many years and have survived for fifty years in captivity.
 In the wild, common toads are thought to live for about ten to twelve years.
 Their age can be determined by counting the number of annual growth rings in the bones of their phalanges.